phouse512/blog/_posts/2017-03-14-practical-unit-testing-mocks-python-3.markdown

             return (True, "some happy path",)
 ```

-While the class above might not be the most sensible, let's say we want to test
+While the class might not be the most sensible, let's say we want to test
 the `check_status` method.
 Particularly we want to see that we hit the first
 conditional block where `update_timeout_flag` is called.
 Here is how to use
 `patch` to turn that call into a mock that effectively does nothing.